Degree Programs in MPACH

-Faculty in the MPACH Division at UTSPH are leaders in the fields of healthcare management and health policy.
+Faculty in the MPACH Department at UTHealth SPH are leaders in the fields of healthcare management and health policy.
 There is no better location for management and policy research than the state of Texas and the Texas Medical Center.
 Students and researchers have access to over 20 hospitals, clinics, schools and other healthcare businesses in the largest medical center in the world.

-The MPACH Division houses three research centers and a UTHealth institute.
-UTSPH also collaborates with the other schools of public health in Texas and the Texas Department of Public Health in the Texas Public Health Training Center.
+The MPACH Department houses three research centers and an institute.
+UTHealth SPH also collaborates with the other schools of public health in Texas and the Texas Department of Public Health in the Texas Public Health Training Center.

 Center for Health Services Research

 Conducts research and provides technical assistance and training in the organization, financing and outcomes of health services, systems and policies.

 The Fleming Center collaborates with other prominent University of Texas schools to provide innovative research and education on healthcare management, leadership, finance and organization.
 The center is designed to provide healthcare leaders with skills that go beyond the framework of traditional financial and organizational needs of institutions.